opennetworkinglab/ngsdn-tutorial/EXERCISE-3.md

 ### Bonus: show ONOS gRPC log

-ONOS provides a debugging feature that allow dumping to file all gRPC messages exchanged with a device.
+ONOS provides a debugging feature that dumps all gRPC messages exchanged with a device to a file.
 To enable this feature, type the following command in the ONOS CLI (`make onos-cli`):

 ```
 onos> cfg set org.onosproject.grpc.ctl.GrpcChannelControllerImpl enableMessageLog true